On the Manhattan pinball problem: Acknowledgement

 \section{Acknowledgement}

 The author thanks Lingfu Zhang for telling the problem to him and having several discussions.
-The author also thanks Professor Jian Ding for useful comments on writing.
+The author also thanks Professor Jian Ding for useful comments on writing and thanks Professor Geoffrey Grimmett for reading the early draft and giving helpful suggestions.
 The author is partially supported by NSF grant DMS-1757479.